mozz100/node-xbee/README.markdown

 To Install
 ----------

-You'll need serialport as well (this module doesn't depend on it, but it provides a parser so this is the intended use pattern)
+You'll need serialport as well (this module doesn't depend on it in a strict sense, but it provides a parser - so this is the intended use pattern)

-    npm install serialport
-    npm install xbee
+    npm install serialport@0.7.3  # known to work with this version npm install xbee

 To Use